LatinScribe/BetaGoZero/README.md

 The core of our computational strategy requires both a graph and a decision tree.
 Graphs are used to represent the board, where each vertex in the graph represents a unique positions on the board, with three possible statuses (empty, black, white).
-Our \"empty board\" is pre-generated with all the valid positions on the board populated by
-\"neither\" stones which represents empty positions, with the valid between positions on the board preset.
+Our "empty board" is pre-generated with all the valid positions on the board populated by "neither" stones which represents empty positions, with the valid between positions on the board preset.
 The result is a very interconnected graph that is like a network.
 The graph is supplemented with a decision tree that stores many variations of moves.
 Note that we